aawyatt/practice1-aawyatt/README.md

 -Angelina Allen
 Colin Russell

+ -Keeping things in specific places, keeping notes, not procrastinating

 I tell people that my field of study is taking data, manipulating it, and using it to make informed decisions.

 **I say something similar, just in further layman's terms.
 For a basic description, I say that I take confusing data and put it into a format that people with no experience can understand.**

 -That I work with numbers and I am doing this so I can do analytics in baseball.

+/I tell people that I take data and manipulate it so that normal people can understand it.\

 In the past month, the three main activities I do when I study are rewrite and summarize notes, watch videos on how to do certain types of problems, and complete homework.